 In 2007, the Fibromuscular Dysplasia Society of America (FMDSA) committed to funding the U.S. Registry for FMD.
 The goals of this registry are to identify patient characteristics associated with FMD, potential genetic markers of the disease, commonly used imaging and treatment modalities, and outcomes in patients with FMD.

 MCORRP is the coordinating center for the FMD Registry.
 The registry began initially with 7 sites with data entry from the first patient in 2009.
-There are now 14 active sites and more than 1,913 patients in the registry, including nearly 4701 follow-ups in the database.
+As of April 2019, there are 15 active sites and more than 2,411 patients in the registry, including over 6,184 follow-ups in the database.
 The initial findings of the registry were reported in Circulation in 2012.
-Since then 19 abstracts, 2 research letters, and 14 manuscripts, and including a patient page have been published or presented at national meetings.
+Since then, 13 manuscripts, including a patient page, and 20 abstracts have been published or presented at national meetings.
 In addition, several studies focusing on quality of life in patients with FMD have been conducted and published by researchers at MCORRP.
-Current work continues on describing outcomes in patients with FMD, prevalence and severity of FMD in the elderly, and prevalence of headaches in this population.
-Additionally, international FMD investigators are working to collaborate with the US Registry to identify lessons learned through combining common data elements among the registries
+Current work continues to describe outcomes in patients with FMD.
+Additionally, international FMD investigators collaborating with the US Registry have published the first international consensus paper on the diagnosis and management of FMD

 Eva Kline Rogers, RN, MSN, NP (734) 998-5909